Special Report: Changing the rules of the game – Rebuilding fragile states

 Take Afghanistan as an example.
 Does the state have the perceived legitimacy to station a police force in rural villages?
 Does the police have the legitimacy to conduct house raids?
 And what if the police force is known to be corrupt?
 Is advocating a strong national police force still such a good idea if the answer to this question is no, at least in large swathes of the country?
 It is important to have clearer expectations of what a government can realistically be expected to do.

-It is time to move past ideological debates on the size and scope of government, and think pragmatically about what reforms are most pressing, what can be achieved realistically, in which order, time frame and at what pace.
+It is time to move past ideological debates on the size and scope of government, and think pragmatically about what reforms are most pressing, what can be achieved realistically, in which order, time frame and at what pace.15 Small successes may need to be used more strategically to gain the credibility, legitimacy and trust necessary to move on to the next, perhaps more contentious, step on the reform ladder.
+Perhaps police should only be given broader powers once they actually start to improve people’s security.

-The dangers of premature overload, isomorphic mimicry and the loss of institutional integrity need to be considered when designing a strategy for capacity building.
+The dangers of premature overload, isomorphic mimicry and the loss of institutional integrity need to be considered when designing a strategy for capacity building.16 In practice, however, capacity building programmes in government ministries in developing countries and fragile states tend to ignore these factors.

 A major risk is the disconnect between policy makers and the reality on the ground.
 Local knowledge and capabilities are the building blocks of genuine capacity building.
 But more often than not, the international consultants and national staff leading capacity-building programmes make no connection with people’s realities.
 Their formal policies barely reach the ground, and their development jargon falls flat with people used to local rules and value systems.